reneang17/data-structures-and-algorithms/unscramble-computer-science-problems/README.md

 Inside the function:
   - Looping O(n)
-  - For each loop iteration, adding an element is at worst O(n), or O(log(n)) if adding an element is optimized with a search algorithm.
+  - For each loop iteration, adding an element is at worst \(O(n)\), or if adding an element is optimized with a search algorithm.

 Outside of the function:
   - Union of sets is at worst \(O(n)\).
   - Taking length \(O(1)\).